vcyberizadmin/LLM-GEN-REP-BE/README.md

 ### Environment Variables

-Create a `.env` file in the backend directory:
+Create a `.env` file in the backend directory for local development.
+When deploying on Vercel, set these variables via the Vercel dashboard:

 ```env
 # Required